Where to Drink: London, UK 🇬🇧

 What is cocktail week?

 London Cocktail Week is an annual event that actually spans two weeks every October.
-Anyone can buy a wristband for £20, which entitles you to an £8 signature cocktail at any of the participating bars around town.
+Anyone can buy a wristband for £20, which entitles you to a £9 signature cocktail at any of the participating bars around town.

 They host a number of workshops and tastings as part of the festival, too.
 Most of them are open to anyone, but there are a handful of knowledge shares that are only open to industry folks.